 I love making over rooms in my house while spending very little money.
 That way I can afford to change things up more often.
 My husband says that when he leaves for a trip, the only thing at our house that is guaranteed to stay the same is our address.
 So when I saw someone in one of my blogging Facebook groups challenge us to makeover one room in our house for $100, I was on board!
 I think when you are determined to stay within a small budget, you unleash your creativeness!

 The girls from Diva of DIY sent me a sample of their chalk paint mix to use on my bed.
-The great thing about the chalk mix is that you can add it to any paint and create your own chalk mix paint.
+What I love about the chalk mix is that you can add it to any paint and create your own chalk mix paint.
 This will save you so much money because you can add it to small jars of paint.
-I purchased my paint sample at Lowe’s when they had their samples on sale for 99 cents.
-I painted two coats on the bed, and I almost painted the entire bed with one jar but I had to use a small bit out of another jar.
-Only 99 cents, no worries!
-I painted the bed “dessert storm” and I love how beautiful the color looks on the bed.
+You can use any chalk-like paint that you desire.
+I do not have a link for the chalk mix I used but I have heard good things about this chalk paint mix.

 The next step is to dry brush.
 I used a light gray color instead of a white because white would be too drastic.

 I think the sleigh bed makeover with chalk mix and paint looks like the bed came from a high-end store, and I can’t stop staring at it.

 You may also like my Fan Makeover without Removing the Fan